VEMSistemispa/ce-cli-deployer/README.md

     │   ├── rooms.json         # rooms configuration
     ├── logs                   # needed for pinojs to work ├── src                    # your macro implementation
-    │   ├── EnvironmentData.js # here you have your inject configuration
+    │   ├── environmentData.js # here you have your injected configuration
     │   ├── index.js           # entry point for the macro! this will be built by webpack ├── utils                  # utils for macro deployer ├── execute.js             # entry point of the cli └── README.md

+### Configuration

 Inside `data\rooms.json` there is the structure used by the macro deployer for room configuration.